-Born and brought up on a farm in Cemaes, within sight of Snowdonia National Park, I have always had an affinity with animals and landscape.
-Having drawn since the age of 4, my interest in design and landscape led me to a career as a Landscape Architect.
+As I was born and brought up on a farm in Cemaes, within sight of Snowdonia National Park, I have always had an affinity with animals and landscape.
+Having drawn since the age of four, my interest in design and landscape led me to a career as a Landscape Architect.

 Throughout that time I kept drawing, admittedly in an ad-hoc and inconsistent manner.
-5 years ago, having failed miserably to find a card featuring ‘kissing’ sheep for a sheep farming friend’s wedding, I drew one instead.
-Having received accolades for an A level art pencil portrait drawing using purely dots, I thought that technique would translate well into ink, particularly for representing fur and wool.
+Five years ago, having failed miserably to find a card featuring ‘kissing’ sheep for a sheep farming friend’s wedding, I drew one instead.
+Having received accolades for an ‘A’ level art pencil portrait drawing using purely dots, I thought that technique would translate well into ink, particularly for representing fur and wool.
 The sheep turned out quite well so I stuck them in a frame, and people went mad for it.
-So, subsequently, I used that technique to produce numerous drawings for cheap wedding and birthday presents, as well as pet portrait commissions.
+Subsequently, I used that technique to produce numerous drawings for wedding and birthday presents, as well as pet portrait commissions.
 The positive feedback convinced me that I might be able to turn drawing into more than a hobby.

 So black ink dots on white paper has become my drawing style.
-I’m gradually introducing flashes of colour, but black and white will always proliferate.
+I’m gradually introducing flashes of colour, but black and white will always have paramountcy.